OathPros/COMP3/source/reference/backgrounds.rst

 Lock screen
 -----------

-Background images are utilized as part of GNOME's lock screen, and it is important background designs are suitable for this purpose.
+Background images are utilized as part of GNOME's lock screen, and it is important that background designs are suitable for this purpose.

 The lock screen presents a blurred version of the background image with UI elements overlaid on top.
 In the initial presentation, the lock screen shows the time and date: